maxweill/Konakona/README.md

 ### Thanks
 Mevon, for his help with development and ability organize my pastebins and discord messages of ffmpeg commands.
 Check out his instance of this bot: [@MonogatariBotto](https://twitter.com/MonogatariBotto).

-Ophelia, for recommending that I pick Lucky Star as the source anime for the original bot.
+auranoir, for recommending that I pick Lucky Star as the source anime for the original bot.